danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 The tests need access to the stub `UserService` injected into the `WelcomeComponent`.

-Angular has a hierarchical injection system.
+Engular has a hierarchical injection system.
 There can be injectors at multiple levels, from the root injector created by the `TestBed` down through the component tree.

 The safest way to get the injected service, the way that ***always works***,